Content Marketing vs Digital Marketing: Key Differences

 - Guest blogging

 Content marketing is also considered to be digital marketing, though many digital strategies don’t use informational content at all.
 Digital strategies may focus on any of the techniques in the list above.
+And in turn these approaches involve a multifaceted array of tools, skills and specialisms to tackle effectively.
+From adding video subtitles to ensure visual content is accessible to a wider audience, to picking suitable topics for targeted guest blogs, the varied strategies involve their own learning curves and eventual outcomes.

 Let’s look at the advantages and disadvantages of running a campaign that applies a mix of digital marketing techniques without content marketing.